endoflife-date/endoflife.date/products/aws-lambda.md

   is no more possible.
 Phase 2 starts at least 30 days after the start of Phase 1.

 Invocations of functions that use deprecated runtime is never blocked.

-## Notifications

-Trusted Advisor includes a check that provides [120 days' notice of upcoming Lambda runtime end of support](https://docs.aws.amazon.com/awssupport/latest/user/security-checks.html#aws-lambda-functions-deprecated-runtimes), and Lambda notifies you by email if you have functions using a runtime that is scheduled for end of support in the next 60 days.